Research

 Research Groups

 NLPnorth: Currently I am the Head of our Natural Language Processing (NLP) group at ITU.
-Here I research with my colleagues Rob van der Goot, Christian Hardmeier, Anna Rogers, Ratish Puduppully, as well as our PostDocs and PhD students, and interconnect my research on modelling cognition in the brain, such as language processing, with research on fundamental and applied problems for human-centred and computational understanding of NLP, including multi-linguality, multi-domain, and multi-user NLP frameworks, as well as explainable, reliable, and robust LLMs.
+Here I research with my colleagues Rob van der Goot, Christian Hardmeier, Anna Rogers, and Ratish Puduppully, as well as our PostDocs and PhD students, and interconnect my research on modelling cognition in the brain, such as language processing, with research on fundamental and applied problems for human-centred and computational understanding of NLP, including reasoning and causality, multi-linguality, multi-domain, and multi-user NLP frameworks, as well as explainable, reliable, and robust LLMs.

 PhD Supervision